eirvandelden/eirvandelden.github.io/_posts/dnd/2015-08-30-homebrew-rules.md

 <br />For example; if you have 3 Green token and 1 Red, you may only use you Green tokens.
 If you have 2 Black tokens, 2 White tokens and 1 Blue token, you may use either a Black or a White token.
 - If, at the start of the session, you have no tokens, you gain 1 Coloured Token of your choice.
 This should reflect your PC’s personality
 - If you end end a session with more than 0 tokens, you keep those tokens for the next session.

+# The type of game

+During the second session we, as a group, answered some questions, to determine what kind of game we want to play.
+Here are the results:
+- *Do you play to win?* b) Good play isn’t a win/lose kind of thing.
+We want to play our characters!
+- *Player characters are:* b)/c) expected to work together; but major conflicts might erupt.
+We'd might patch them up, they might stay.
+- *The GM’s role is:* b) The GM preps a map with NPCs and/or monsters.
+The players have their characters travel anywhere they can reach on the map, according to their own goals.
+- *The players’ roles are…* b)/c) …to set goals for their characters, and pursue them proactively.
+They might get in tough, unwise siutations
+- *Doing the smartest thing for your character’s survival…* b) …sometimes isn’t as important as other choices
+- *The GM’s role to the rules is…* b) …ignore them when they conflict with what would be good for the story
+- *After many sessions of play, during one session, a player decides to have her character side with an enemy.
+This is…* c) …something the player and the GM should discuss
+- *A fistfight breaks out in a bar!
+The details of where everything is – tables, chairs, where everyone is standing is something that…* a) …is important and will be displayed on a map or grid, perhaps using miniature figures.
+But anyone can come up with a detail, if it makes sense or is cool.
+- *In order to really have fun with this game, the rulebook is something that…* d) …everyone at least should know the basics of the rules.

+**Credits** *These questions are from the Same Page Tool*